CoskunKaan1/CoskunKaan1/README.md

 ### 📬 Contact Me
 - 📧 **E-posta:** **kaancoskun5038@gmail.com**
-- ⚡ **Hakkımda:** Boş zamanlarımda Arduino ile projeler yapmaktan keyif alırım!
+- ⚡ **Hakkımda:** I like making arduino projects and learning new things about programming in my free time!

 ---